mtsnrtkhr/Avatarian/README.md

 ```shell
 python main.py -window WINDOW_NAME -camera CAMERA_NUMBER -rtmp YOUR_RTMP_STREAMING_URL
 ```
-Replace WINDOW_NAME with the name of the window you want to capture
+Replace WINDOW_NAME with the name of the window you want to capture or
-or CAMERA_NUMBER with the number of the camera you want to use,
+CAMERA_NUMBER with the number of the camera you want to use,
-and replace "YOUR_RTMP_STREAMING_URL" with your actual RTMP streaming URL.
+and replace YOUR_RTMP_STREAMING_URL with your actual RTMP streaming URL.

 ### Avatars
 At this moment you can use only images.